Joe Haden: 2018

 For the 2018 season, following the Steelers' release of Mitchell, Haden switched back to 23 with Sean Davis switching to 21 from 28 in honor of Sean Taylor.

 In Week 8 against the Browns, Haden made 3 tackles and intercepted quarterback Baker Mayfield.
 In a week 15 matchup versus the Patriots, Haden recorded 12 tackles and made a leaping fourth-quarter interception in the red zone off a pass thrown by Tom Brady as the Steelers held on to a 14–10 lead.
 Haden went on to win the AFC Defensive Player of the Week award and the Steelers won the game 17–10.
+He finished the 2018 season with 63 total tackles (51 solo), two interceptions, and 12 passes defended.

 He received an overall grade of 70.9 from PFF in 2018, which ranked as the 38th highest grade among all qualifying corner backs.

 2019

 On September 1, 2019, Haden signed a two-year, $22 million contract extension with the Steelers through the 2021 season.

 In Week 10 against the Los Angeles Rams, Haden recorded 7 tackles, made 5 pass deflections, intercepted a pass thrown by Jared Goff, and deflected a pass which was intercepted by teammate Minkah Fitzpatrick late in the fourth quarter in the 17–12 win.

 In Week 13 against his former team, the Browns, Haden recorded an interception off a pass thrown by Baker Mayfield with one minute left in the game which sealed a 20–13 Steelers' win.

 In Week 14 against the Arizona Cardinals, Haden recorded two interceptions off rookie quarterback Kyler Murray, the latter of which occurred late in the fourth quarter to seal a 23–17 win.

 In Week 17 against the Ravens, Haden intercepted a pass thrown by former teammate Robert Griffin III and recovered a fumble forced by T. J. Watt on running back Gus Edwards during the 28–10 loss.
+He finished the 2019 season with 65 total tackles (59 solo), five interceptions, 17 passes defended, one forced fumble, and one fumble recovery.

 On January 15, 2020, Haden was named to the 2020 Pro Bowl as a replacement for Marcus Peters.

 2020

 In Week 2 against the Denver Broncos, Haden recorded his first interception of the season off a pass thrown by Jeff Driskel during the 26–21 win.
 In Week 12 against the Ravens, Haden intercepted a pass thrown by former Browns teammate Robert Griffin III and returned it for a 14 yard touchdown during the 19–14 win.
 This was Haden's second career pick six and his first as a member of the Steelers.
 He was placed on the reserve/COVID-19 list by the team on January 2, 2021, and activated on January 18.
+He finished the 2020 season with 52 total tackles (44 solo), two interceptions, and 12 passes defended.

+2021

+Haden finished the 2021 season with 38 total tackles (26 solo), six passes defended, one forced fumble, and one fumble recovery.